Braid and Strand Camera

 With the new calibration, perform offline tracking the data used to calibrate.

-Now you have a working calibration, which is NOT aligned or scaled to any coordinate system, but an (undefined) coordinate system that from MCSC code picked.
+Now you have a working calibration, which is NOT aligned or scaled to any coordinate system, but an (undefined) coordinate system that the MCSC code picked.
 We can use this calibration to do tracking, although in general having correct scaling is important for good tracking.
 The reason correct scaling is important for good quality tracking is because Braid tracks using a dynamic model of movement in which maneuverability is parameterized and tracking performance is best when the actual maneuverability statistics match the expected statistic.

 So, using the calibration from above, perform 3D tracking of the data with: